heftymouse/website/src/pages/about.md

 ---
-layout: '../layouts/ContentLayout.astro'
+layout: '@layouts/ContentLayout.astro'
 title: About
 ---

 # About me

 My name is Nikhil.
-I am currently 18 years old, pursuing a bachelor's degree in Computer Science and Engineering.
+I am currently 18 years old, pursuing a bachelor's degree in Computer Science.

 Technology is fascinating, as I'm sure you agree.
 I love learning about all aspects of computing.
 However, the specialization I've decided to marry for now is Windows development — primarily with C# and WinUI.
 It's not an especially popular thing to do right now, with Deep Learning trending and web tech having been the staple choice for desktop app development for about a decade now.
 Regardless, I enjoy the idea of creating a quality user experience that fits with the platform.
 I want to bring a certain 'macOS native app' vibe (seen in the likes of [Arc](https://arc.net)).
-Unfortunately, other factors often conflict with that goal, but I try :p

 I'm also interested in Discord bots and the Discord API.
 It's been a major part of my life since 2020, and is what kickstarted my journey in computing.
 It's been a while since I last did something major with it, but I'm eager to return once I find something interesting to do.